Amino Acid Injection

 Sepsis, hypoxia: Initial: 1 g/kg/day; goal: 3 to 3.85 g/kg/day

 IV: Administered as a component of peripheral parenteral or total parenteral nutrition.
-Peripheral administration of nutrition is dependent upon osmolality of solution.
+Central or peripheral administration of nutrition is dependent upon osmolality of solution.
+Solutions with >5% dextrose or osmolarity ≥900 mOsm/L must be infused via central venous catheter.
 Total parenteral nutrition must be administered via central venous access.
 May require use of inline filter (consult specific product labeling and/or individual institutional policies and procedures).
 Initiation and termination of nutritional fluids must be gradual to permit endogenous insulin release adjustment.
+Consult specific product labeling for maximum infusion rates.

 Vesicant; ensure proper needle or catheter placement prior to and during IV infusion.
 Avoid extravasation.